KineticLensman/Premiere-elements-notes/README.md

 ## Other useful things

-`Timeline->Snap to enable` / disable snapping to beginning or end.
+`Timeline->Snap` to enable / disable snapping of clips to each other

 `Clip->Reveal` in project – to show the source asset of a clip in the timeline